The Culverhouse School of Accountancy offers three graduate programs: two masters level as well as a Ph.D. program

 MAcc and MTA GMAT Waiver Policy – Effective Fall 2021

 For students applying for Fall 2021 or later: We have now automatically waived the GMAT for applicants with an accounting GPA of 3.25 or above in a minimum of 15 upper-division credit hours (classes counted include AC310, AC311, AC361, AC371, AC389, AC432, AC456, and AC471).
-Students who do not meet this criteria may apply for a waiver, and we will evaluate these applications on a case-by-case basis — do not be afraid to ask!
+Students who do not meet these criteria may apply for a waiver, and we will evaluate these applications on a case-by-case basis — do not be afraid to ask!

 The GMAT score is an important part of the nomination (not for being accepted into the program).
-If you think you may be eligible, definitely contact Troy Pollard or Rich Houston.
+If you think you may be eligible, contact Troy Pollard or Rich Houston.

 The Master of Accountancy program is designed to cover various aspects of accounting, including auditing and fraud, managerial accounting, financial accounting, and valuation.
 It is designed for people seeking entry-level positions in auditing and corporate accounting.

 MAcc Program Chair: Dr. Troy Pollard – firstname.lastname@example.orgMAcc Program Information

 The Master of Tax Accounting program is designed to cover technical tax rules and develop students’ research and communication skills.
 This program is for students seeking to start their careers in the tax department of an accounting firm or a corporation.